Have you ever seen a mustache dye before and after?

 So, if you still want to go over the bleaching/ dye-ing process, then here’s what you should know; it’s a tedious road ahead.

-You can start with a great-smelling beard oil and facial moisturizer to help your hair and skin heal.
+You can start with beard oil and facial moisturizer to help your hair and skin heal.
 Some beard shampoo, deep conditioner, and hair masks would help, too, if that’s not too girly for you (lol!).

 These products allow a boost of facial hair growth and provide it with enough nutrients for healing, especially if you've got sensitive skin.